XML RSS

 In February 1922, the society learned that old Baker Mansion might be available.
 The impressive Greek-revival mansion, built by Ironmaster Elias Baker in 1849, had been vacant since 1914 when his daughter Anna Baker died.
 The society leased 10 rooms in the National Historic Landmark for $1.00 a year, plus the cost of utilities.

-After weathering the Great Depression the Blair County Historical Society purchased Baker Mansion in 1940 for $10,500.
-Through membership and contributions the Society paid off the remaining debt and took clear title of this National Historic Landmark in 1948.
+After weathering the Great Depression, the Blair County Historical Society purchased the Baker Mansion in 1940 for $10,500.
+Through membership and contributions, the Society paid off the remaining debt and took clear title and ownership of this National Historic Landmark in 1948.

 Baker Mansion Museum Schedule and